BrandonXu6106/obsidianpublish/content/thoughts/IPFS.md

   - seed
 ---

-IPFS is a decentralized storage and delivery network which builds on fundamental principles of [[peer-to-peer|p2p]] networking and content-based addressing (see [[CID|CID]])
+IPFS is a decentralized storage and delivery network which builds on fundamental principles of [[peer-to-peer.md|p2p]] networking and content-based addressing (see [[CID.md|CID]])

-> Can seen as a single BitTorrent swarm, exchanging objects within one big [[git|Git]] repository
+> Can seen as a single BitTorrent swarm, exchanging objects within one big [[git.md|Git]] repository

-Much like how we look up sites on the internet using URIs, we can look for specific pieces of content by their [[content addressed storage|content-address]].
+Much like how we look up sites on the internet using URIs, we can look for specific pieces of content by their [[content addressed storage|content-address](content%20addressed%20storage.md).

 Under the hood, IPFS uses

 - libp2p: network layer, takes care of host addressing, content and peer discovery, and structures like DHTs and pubsub
-- IPLD: data layer, standards and formats to build [[Merkle-DAG|Merkle-DAG]] structures (quasi-filesystem)
+- IPLD: data layer, standards and formats to build [[Merkle-DAG.md|Merkle-DAG]] structures (quasi-filesystem)
 - Multiformats: formatting structures for self-describing values

 Publishing content